Discover Milan’s Chinatown: via Paolo Sarpi

 Eat Out in Paolo Sarpi and Nearby Areas

 When it comes to food, the Chinese district features a variety of choices satisfying any taste whim.
 From breakfast until dinner time guests can enjoy both traditional Italian products as well as taste a selection of delicacies from the Far East that range from noodle to steamed or fried dumplings.
 For a real full immersion into oriental cuisine a stop at Jubin, between via Bramante and via Paolo Sarpi, or at Hua Cheng, known for its traditional noodles and dumplings is an absolute must-try experience.
+Anothre good choice for traditional Eastern food can be found at Ramen a Mano, a small culinary laboratory serving daily the traditional Lanzhou Lamian ramen, made with softly cooked beef broth (in via Lomazzo).
 When you say Chinatown in the world street food comes to your mind straight away; the same happens in Milan as the Sarpi area boasts many small street food laboratories selling small take-away delicacies.
-One of these is the newly opened Ravioleria Sarpi, a tiny one-window shop serving traditional handmade vegetarian or meat dumplings to eat on the go, prepared using high-quality meat coming from the nearby Macelleria Sirtori.
+One of these is the Ravioleria Sarpi, a tiny one-window shop serving traditional handmade vegetarian or meat dumplings perfect to be eaten on the go, prepared using high-quality meat coming from the nearby Macelleria Sirtori.
 For those with a weakness for sweet delicacies, Pasticceria Martesana is a reference point located in the heart of Chinatown and offering a tasty selection of traditional Italian pastry and chocolate.
 Though it also boasts salty specialities for a quick lunch break and a cosy tearoom on the upper floor, for a gourmet experience from breakfast to dinner.
 Take advantage of your visit to Chinatown to savour the characteristic “bubble tea”, a typical sweet beverage from Taiwan which can be tasted in different varieties at Chateau Dufan.

 Entertainment in the Sarpi District